inesp/inesp.github.io/_posts/2019-10-31-readale-python.md

 To answer *"should the default be USE cache or NOT USE cache?"* we must look at how our function will be called.

-If we already have a bunch of functions, with the same cache behavior, then we should prefer to copy that behavior.
+If we already have a bunch of functions, with the same cache behaviour, then we should prefer to copy that behaviour.

-If the programmers will use cache 80% of the time, then this should be the default behavior of this function.
+If the programmers will use cache 80% of the time, then this should be the default behaviour of this function.

 Let's say, that we want the default to be *USE cache*.